Travel to Canada, Mexico, or Adjacent Islands

 Traveling to Canada or Mexico to Apply for a New U.S. Visa

 Harvard students and scholars who hold F or J visas should not plan to travel to Canada or Mexico to apply for a visa from a U.S. consulate without consulting their HIO advisors in advance.
-Any Third Country National (a person applying at a U.S. consulate/embassy in a country other than his/her own) who applies for a visa in Canada or Mexico must have the application approved before returning to the United States.
-If the applicant is unable to get approval of the new visa application in Canada or Mexico, s/he will not be permitted to reenter the United States.
-The applicant may need to travel to his/her home country directly from either Canada or Mexico to apply for the proper visa in order to reenter the United States.
+Any Third Country National (a person applying at a U.S. consulate/embassy in a country other than his/her own) who applies for a visa in Canada or Mexico must have the application approved before returning to the U.S. If the applicant is unable to get approval of the new visa application in Canada or Mexico, s/he will not be permitted to reenter the U.S. The applicant may need to travel to his/her home country directly from either Canada or Mexico to apply for the proper visa in order to reenter the U.S.